 The Royal Bell has stood over Bromley High Street since it was rebuilt in 1898 on the site of an earlier 17th Century hostelry.
 The Grade II listed building as it stands today was designed by Ernest Newton, an important Arts and Crafts movement architect.

-Local building and property development company, N. Hillman & Sons have successfully acquired the property, through The Substantia Group, determined to restore the building to its former glory; returning the Victorian Grandeur to the slowly decaying shell.
+Local building and property development company, N. Hillman & Sons, have successfully acquired the property, through The Substantia Group, and are determined to restore the building to its former glory; returning Victorian Grandeur to the slowly decaying shell.

 Hillmans have employed the acclaimed restoration architect, Benedict O’Looney to design a scheme that works sympathetically with the historic building whilst providing a commercially viable solution to safeguard the buildings future.